monmima/node-and-sqlite-aide-memoire-by-monmima/README.md

 - I ran into an "Invalid column count in CSV input on line 1." error message while importing CSV.

 I don't know how likely these are to happen in SQLite too, so I advise you to read the [documentation for my Node.js and MySQL](https://github.com/monmima/node-and-sql-aide-memoire-by-monmima) project if you do.

+## Fixing NPM Errors

+At some point, I ran into issues with a directory not being accessible in reading mode in another NodeJS project.
+A [YouTube tutorial by HACK ANONS](https://www.youtube.com/results?search_query=robotjs+fix) helped me with this.

 ### EJS: You don't want to learn it for now?
 No problem!